 Before taking a sample, the doctor numbs the skin of the vulva with a small injection of local anaesthetic.
 This may sting for a few seconds.
 When they take the sample of tissue it should not hurt, but sometimes it can feel uncomfortable.

 If the vulval area is painful, you may have your biopsy taken under a general anaesthetic.

 After the biopsy, you may have some bleeding for a few days.
 This should gradually stop.
 If it gets worse or continues, tell your doctor.
 You should use sanitary pads rather than tampons until the bleeding has settled.
 Keep the area clean by rinsing with water after every bowel movement.

 You may also feel sore.
 Painkillers or a warm bath can help.

-It will probably take about 7 to 10 days for the results of your biopsy to be ready.
+It will take about 7 to 10 days for the results of your biopsy to be ready.
 Waiting for your results can be a difficult time.
 It may help to talk to a relative or close friend.

 Below is a sample of the sources used in our vulval cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com

 Morrison J, Baldwin P, Buckley L, et al. Gynaecological Cancer Society (BGCS) vulval cancer guidelines: recommendations for practice.
 2020.
 Available from https://www.bgcs.org.uk/wp-content/uploads/2021/07/BGCS-vulval-guidelines-v22.pdf [accessed November 2020].

 Rogers LJ, and Cuello MA.
 Cancer of the vulva.
 Int J Gynaecol Obstet, 2018; 143, S2, 4-13.
 Available from https://doi.org/10.1002/ijgo.12609 [accessed November 2020].